Updates to Figma's pricing, seats, and billing experience

 Free viewer or viewer-restricted seat in all products | View seat |

-If a user currently has more than one paid seat, they’ll switch to the new multi-product seat that gives them the same functionality they have today.
+If a user previously had more than one paid seat, they’ve been switched to the new multi-product seat that gives them the same functionality.
 For example:

-- David has a Figma Design seat and a FigJam seat.
-They’ll automatically switch to a Full seat to preserve their access to both products.
+- David had a Figma Design seat and a FigJam seat.
+They've migrated to a Full seat to preserve their access to both products.

-- Tori has a Dev Mode seat and a FigJam seat.
-They’ll automatically switch to the Dev seat to preserve their access to both products.
+- Tori had a Dev Mode seat and a FigJam seat.
+They’ve migrated to the Dev seat to preserve their access to both products.

 What if I use SCIM to manage seats?